Conium maculatum - Spotted hemlock

 The leaves are petroleum and remind you of the leaves of parsley or carrots.
 However, they are significantly larger and more complex, with the lower leaves grow up to 50 cm long.
 The leaves are alternately arranged and have an unpleasant smell, which is particularly released when rubbish and is perceived as repulsive.

-The flowers of Conium Maculatum are small, white and arranged in dense, composed umbels that can reach a diameter of about 10-15 cm.
+The flowers of Conium maculatum are small, white and arranged in dense, composed umbels that can reach a diameter of about 10-15 cm.
 Each umbel consists of numerous small single flowers that have five rounded petals.
 The flowering period extends from June to August.

 After the flowering period, the plant develops small, ribbed, egg -shaped fruits that disintegrate into two seeds.
 These seeds are extremely resistant and can survive in the ground for several years, which contributes to the successful spread of the plant.